nab-velocity/ruby-sdk/README.md

                     })
          puts @response   #show all the response data, if any error is raised also show errors.
 ####Adjust method:
-Here we pass the Transaction Id and Amount.
+Here we pass the Transaction Id and adjust Amount.

           @response = req.adjust
                    ({